wso2/docs-is/en/docs/learn/logging-in-to-salesforce-using-the-identity-server.md

     !!! tip "Follow the steps below to get the Salesforce Assertion Consumer URL"
-        1. Login to the Salesforce developer account: <https://login.salesforce.com>
+        1. Log into the Salesforce developer account: <https://login.salesforce.com>

         2. Search for **My Domain** in the search bar that is on the left navigation panel.